factualaudio/factualaudio/hugo/content/post/interference.md

 # Interference patterns

 One observation that we can make at this point is that the nature of the interference depends on the difference in propagation delays between the two waves (*path difference*). if the delay is negligible compared to the period, or if it’s close to an integer multiple of the period, we get constructive interference; at the other extreme, if it falls in the middle, we get destructive interference.
 We’ve also seen that, in space, due to the speed of sound, delay and distance are intricately linked.
 Thus our two example sources interact to create *interference patterns* where sound amplitude and phase varies wildly from one point in space to the next.
-In other words, we have a complex *sound [field][]*:
+In other words, we have a complex *sound [field][]* that shows patterns of constructive and destructive interference:

 {{% figure "plots/point-sources-amplitude-nospreading" "Two point sources, amplitude map" %}}

-In our particular example, we can observe an alternating pattern of constructive and destructive interference.
-In this context, the areas of destructive interference are called *[nodes][]*, and the areas of constructive interference are called *antinodes*.
-Because there is no sound amplitude at the nodes, it looks like the wave is vibrating in place at the antinodes without moving in space; hence the term *stationary* or *[standing wave][]* to describe this phenomenon.

 The above plot assumes each of the two sources individually produces 0 dB at every point in space and ignores the inverse square law.
 If we instead assume that each source can produce 0 dB at a distance of 1 m and apply the inverse square law, we get a more realistic result: